markc/alsa/lib/md/User:Markc.md

 Managing this site via Github is definitely "the way to go".
-The little EDIT link at the bottom goes straight to the online Github editer page so I don't even have to deal with the git program to deal with this site.
+The little EDIT link at the bottom goes straight to the online Github editer page so I don't even have to use git program to deal with this site.
 Anyone with a Github account is also welcome to become a team member so those EDIT links can work for you too.

 #### 2009-04-24 - Two alsa wikis?